-Now that we have our new certificate installed, we need to test to make sure it is working properly.
+Now that we have our new certificate installed, we need to test it to make sure it is working properly.

 The easiest way to check is to enter your URL into a web browser.
 In our case, we enter https://webmail.exchangeservergeek.com/ecp.
 This should result in no certificate errors.

 Let’s test AutoDiscover as well.
 In our case https://autodiscover.exchangeservergeek.com/autodiscover/autodiscover.xml.
 You will be prompted for credentials.
 Once entered, you will receive the following response.
 Despite it being an error, it is expected behavior.
 Autodiscover was expecting Outlook, not Internet Explorer.

 Do the test results look good?
 Awesome!
 Your certificate is correctly installed.

 More than one server?